juicedata/juicefs/docs/en/benchmark/performance_evaluation_guide.md

 The next two performance observation and analysis tools are essential tools for testing, using, and tuning JuiceFS.

-### JuiceFS Stats
+### `juicefs stats`

-JuiceFS `stats` is a tool for real-time statistics of JuiceFS performance metrics, similar to the `dstat` command on Linux systems.
-It can display changes of metrics for JuiceFS clients in real-time (see [documentation](stats_watcher.md) for details).
-For this,  create a new session and execute the following command when the command `juicefs bench` is running,
+[`juicefs stats`](../administration/fault_diagnosis_and_analysis.md#stats) is a tool for real-time statistics of JuiceFS performance metrics, similar to the `dstat` command on Linux systems.
+It can display changes of metrics for JuiceFS clients in real-time.
+For this, create a new session and execute the following command when the `juicefs bench` is running:

 ```bash
 juicefs stats /mnt/jfs --verbosity 1